funddy/jsrouting-bundle/README.md

     options:
         expose: true
 ```
-Now it's time to decide wether you want to use static, dynamic or mixed routes.
+Now it's time to decide whether you want to use static, dynamic or mixed routes.

 ### Dynamic Routes
 This is the most flexible option.
-Everytime you make a change in exposed routes you'll be able to access them from
+Every time you make a change in exposed routes you'll be able to access them from
 JavaScript.
-It's ideal for development environment or for those cases where you perfomance is not an issue.
+It's ideal for development environment or for those cases where you performance is not an issue.
 As
 everything in life, you have to pay a price, which is invoking an URL to regenerate all routes every time you make a
 request.